cosmos/sdk-tutorials/tutorial/app-design.md

 The goal of the application you are building is to let users buy names and to set a value these names resolve to.
 The owner of an given name will be the current highest bidder.
 This piece of the tutorial should help you understand how these simple requirements translate to application design.

 A decentralized application is just a [replicated deterministic state machine](https://en.wikipedia.org/wiki/State_machine_replication).
-As a developer, you just have to define the state machine (i.e. a starting state and messages that trigger state transitions), and [*Tendermint*](https://tendermint.com/docs/introduction/introduction.html) will handle replication over the network for you.
+As a developer, you just have to define the state machine (i.e. what the state, a starting state and messages that trigger state transitions), and [*Tendermint*](https://tendermint.com/docs/introduction/introduction.html) will handle replication over the network for you.

 The [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/) is designed to help you build state machines.
 The SDK is a modular framework, meaning applications are built by aggregating a collection of interoperable modules.
 Each module contains its own message/transaction processor, while the SDK is responsible for routing each message to its respective module.